vishalgwu/NBA-GPT-Assistant/README.md

 - Amazon S3 → Curated NBA datasets
 - OpenAI API → GPT inference
 - Streamlit → Chat UI
+- AWS- S3 - Save raw and clean data
+- IAM-  for role in AWS
+- Amazon Bedrock - access clud LLM and Embedding
+- Athena - to check RDBM relations in dara
+- CloudShell - to find out the error in the pyhton code and check API access port
+-

 ------------------------------------------------------------
 ## 📁 Final Project Structure (NBA Project Only)